zephyrproject-rtos/zephyr/boards/silabs/efm32wg_stk3800/doc/index.rst

 |           |            | serial port-interrupt               |
 +-----------+------------+-------------------------------------+

-The default configuration can be found in the defconfig file:
+The default configuration can be found in :zephyr_file:`boards/silabs/efm32wg_stk3800/efm32wg_stk3800_defconfig`

-	``boards/arm/efm32wg_stk3800/efm32wg_stk3800_defconfig``

 Other hardware features are currently not supported by the port.